 What happens during the Tomatina week in Spain?

 Tagged as the ‘World’s Biggest Food Fight’, La Tomatina is the Spanish tomato throwing festival that takes place on the last Wednesday of August every year.
-The festival begins at 11 AM on the said day right after the sound of the first cannon, and ends at 1 PM when the second cannon is fired to mark the end of the festival.
+During the Tomatina festival, Spain becomes lively and cheerful than ever.
+The festival begins at 11 AM on the said day right after the sound of the first cannon and ends at 1 PM when the second cannon is fired to mark the end of the festival.
 What happens in these two hours is nothing less than a battle where participants throw, rub, and bathe in tomatoes.
 But the two hours of La Tomatina festival isn’t all that you’ll get to experience on your Spain holiday!